 Hurley is a very small city located in the state of Wisconsin.
 With a population of 1,493 people and two constituent neighborhoods, Hurley is the 283rd largest community in Wisconsin.
-Hurley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Hurley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Hurley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hurley are a mix of both white- and blue-collar jobs.
-Overall, Hurley is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Hurley who work in office and administrative support (12.88%), food service (8.74%), and sales jobs (7.79%).
+Hurley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hurley is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hurley who work in office and administrative support (11.48%), food service (10.85%), and sales jobs (9.73%).

 The people who call Hurley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hurley include German, Finnish, Irish, and Polish.
+Important ancestries of people in Hurley include German, Finnish, Polish, and Irish.

 The most common language spoken in Hurley is English.
 Other important languages spoken here include Spanish and German.